 The Listings Project team has outlined the ways you can help us uphold the exceptional level of care and respect that is foundational to our work as a force of communal good and collective care within the real estate and jobs industries, systems that are historically oppressive.

 We acknowledge that we can’t undo systems of power and oppression overnight.
 This is a lifetime commitment to change work.
 We invite our community to practice with us by actively challenging the behaviors and practices that maintain the status quo in these industries.
-Our Community Agreements help ensure that every person is actively contributing to maintaining our respectful, life-affirming and justice focused environment.

 We expect all Listers in our community to hold themselves accountable to the agreements below.
 The term “Lister” refers to anyone who uses Listings Project.
 This includes those who post real estate, job and opportunities listings, those who subscribe to our newsletter, view our listings, and those who inquire about listings.